 7. Brighton Pride

 Brighton Pride is a flamboyant, colourful “carnival of diversity” that’s famed for its community parade of floats, bands, costumes and dancers.
 There’s also a dog show, activities in the park and many other music, comedy and poetry performances.
-Sign up to the access service where you can reserve accessible parking, request viewing passes and passes for accessible toilets, and book a sign-language interpreter.
-Note that Pride festival itself has already sold out for 2018, but VIP tickets are yet to go on sale and you can still buy tickets for the parade and attend many other events around Brighton.
+Purchase tickets through the Access Ticket Shop where you can request passes for accessible toilets, mobility viewing passes, personal assistant (PA) passes and personal changing spaces.
+Further access information is available on the festival website.

 Since it began 70 years ago, The Edinburgh Fringe has become the world’s biggest celebration of the arts.
-Around 50,000 comedy, music, theatre, circus and cabaret shows all over central Edinburgh in all kinds of venues: from big concert halls and nightclubs, through to small arts venues, theatres, bandstands, churches and the back rooms of pubs.
+Tens of thousands of shows take place all over central Edinburgh, from comedy to music, theatre to circus, cabaret to spoken word.
 The steep streets and cobbles of Scotland’s capital may not be easy to navigate, but if you plan well, the festival is worth every effort.
 Access needs are well catered for, with signed, audio-described and captioned performances.
+The Fringe Society also provides a number of sensory backpacks (first come, first served) for visitors on the autism spectrum, with a fidget toy, earplugs or ear defenders, a photo story and a list of relaxed performances at the Fringe.
 For information on accessible performances and the best ticket collection locations see the festival website.